davidelbe/david.elbe.me/_posts/2016-07-12-how-much-time-to-spend-on-sales.md

 ---
 layout: post
-title: "How much time should an freelancer or agency be spending on sales and marketing?"
+title: "How much time should an agency be spending on sales and marketing?"
 categories:
     - sales
 ---